masc-ucsc/docs/docs/pyrope/01-introduction.md

 Pyrope is a modern hardware description language, with these focus points:

-* Fast parallel and incremental elaboration.
+* Fast parallel and incremental elaboration
 * Modern and concise language
 * Avoiding hardware specific artifacts
     - Allows hierarchical [calls](00-hwdesign.md#hierarchy-calls)